 And third, set up a regular cadence of small group coaching sessions.
 I would recommend twice per week as mandatory and twice per week as optional, allotting one hour for each of the four sessions.
 These are not designed to replace your one-on-ones -- they should be in addition to that time.

-8. Your team's performance is a reflection of your own
+8. View your team's performance as a reflection of your own.

 Wanting to take credit for the victories and avoid blame for the losses is human nature.
 But as a sales manager, you can’t pass the buck.
 The performance of your reps is a reflection of your performance as a manager.